ReDI-School/html-css/README.md

  # HTML & CSS Course

+Welcome to the **HTML & CSS Course Repository**!
+This repository contains the project & milestone descriptions you need to complete the HTML & CSS course offered by ReDI School.

+## 📚 Course Overview

-Welcome to ReDI's HTML & CSS course!
-This course introduces the fundamental concepts of web development, including the basics of HTML, CSS, and responsive design.
-By the end of this course, you will have created three projects: an e-commerce store, a personal portfolio and a final project.
+This course introduces the fundamental concepts of web development, focusing on HTML and CSS.
+By the end of the course, you will have built:
+- A basic e-commerce store.
+- A personal portfolio.
+- A final project of your choice: a responsive e-commerce site or a creative developer portfolio.

 ---

-## Course Outline
+## 🏗️ Projects

 ### Project I: E-Commerce Store

+**Goal:**
-**Goal:** Build and style a basic e-commerce website using semantic HTML and CSS.
+Build and style a basic e-commerce website using semantic HTML and CSS.
+Learn CSS basics, including selectors, properties, and the box model.
+Add responsiveness with Flexbox and Grid.

 #### Milestones: